Deploying Roaming User Profiles

 - If the file share is clustered, disable continuous availability on the file share to avoid performance issues.

-- The layout of a user's Start menu won't roam on Windows 10 or Windows Server 2016 if they're using more than one PC, Remote Desktop Session Host, or Virtualized Desktop Infrastructure (VDI) server.
+The layout of a user's Start menu won't roam on Windows 10, Windows Server 2019, or Windows Server 2016 if they're using more than one PC, Remote Desktop Session Host, or Virtualized Desktop Infrastructure (VDI) server.
 As a workaround, you can specify a Start layout as described in this topic.
 Or you can make use of user profile disks, which properly roam Start menu settings when used with Remote Desktop Session Host servers or VDI servers.
 For more info, see Easier User Data Management with User Profile Disks in Windows Server 2012.

 Considerations when using Roaming User Profiles on multiple versions of Windows